cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 ### create

-Usage: `cfy deployments create [options] -d DEPLOYMENT_ID -b BLUEPRINT_ID`
+Usage: `cfy deployments create [options] -b BLUEPRINT_ID -d DEPLOYMENT_ID`

 Start a workflow execution for a specific deployment

 #### Required flags

-*  `-d, --deployment-id=DEPLOYMENT_ID` -
-                        A unique ID for the deployment
 *  `-b, --blueprint-id=BLUEPRINT_ID` -
                         The blueprint's ID for which to create the deployment

 #### Optional flags

+*  `-d, --deployment-id=DEPLOYMENT_ID` -
+                        A unique ID for the deployment
 *  `-i, --inputs=INPUTS` -
                         Inputs for the deployment (Can be provided as wildcard based paths (*.yaml, etc..) to YAML files, a JSON